LightInTheDarkNight/startup/README.md

 The database will store highscores for individual players, as well as characters the players have created and users' chat history.

 #### WebSocket data
-Data from the server rendered on the user's screen will include realtime chat data, scoring data, friends' statistics and scores, how many players are playing with you or watchin gyou play, and so forth.
+Data from the server rendered on the user's screen will include realtime chat data, scoring data, friends' statistics and scores, how many players are playing with you or watching you play, and so forth.

 #### Concept Art/Wireframes
 ![Main Page (not logged in)](/Startup/ConceptArt/MainPageLoggedOut.png)